firescout/pi-cicd/README.md

-Ok.
-I won't bother you again for now.
-If you change your mind, you can react to the authentication request in the Account menu.

-Collecting workspace information# Repo Manager

 Repo Manager is a lightweight Go web service for managing repositories and triggering CI/CD pipelines via HTTP webhooks.
 It is designed to run on Raspberry Pi OS and can be integrated into automation workflows.

 ## Features